guedou/scapy-handson/trophies/visualizations.md

 # Visualizations

 This trophy shows you some Scapy visualization tools.
+Tasks #2 and #3 requires to run Scapy either in a graphical environment or in a Jupyter notebook.

 ## Tasks